grafana/grafana/docs/sources/auth/okta.md

 1. Add the Base URI of your application, such as https://grafana.example.com.

 1. Next, enter values for the Login redirect URI.
-Use Base URI and append it with `/login/okta`: https://grafana.example.com/login/okta.
+Use Base URI and append it with `/login/okta`, for example: https://grafana.example.com/login/okta.

 1. Click Done to finish creating the Okta application.